Undergraduate Medical Education

 We’re committed to providing high quality undergraduate medical education rotations to students of these affiliated schools for required and elective rotations.
 All rotations are scheduled through the hospital’s Medical Education Office.

 Third-year core rotations are only available to Henry Ford base or clinical campus students from affiliated schools.

 Fourth year rotations are awarded based on available educational opportunities and the approval of the residency program director.
 Applications are prioritized as follows:

-- Students from affiliated schools (Wayne State University School of Medicine and Michigan State University College of Osteopathic Medicine)
+- Students from affiliated schools (Michigan State College of Human Medicine, Wayne State University School of Medicine and Michigan State University College of Osteopathic Medicine)

 - Students from other accredited medical schools in the U.S.

 - Students from medical schools outside the U.S. who are former Henry Ford employees or who are immediate family members of a current or former Henry Ford employee or volunteer (a letter explaining the relationship, with verification, is required)